Know the Basics of Auto Insurance Coverage and the Minimum Requirements in North Carolina

-the state sets minimum requirements, but you probably want more than the minimum
+the state sets minimum auto insurance requirements, but you probably want more than the minimum due to the cost of your vehicle or your auto loan

 Minimum Coverage requirements